 All requests for new cardholders or changes to current cardholders shall be made by submitting a "Request for Credit Card" form.
-All requests for credit cards must be approved by the department head.
-The form will then be processed by the County Administrator for final review and approval.
+The department head must approve all requests for credit cards.
+The County Administrator will review and provide final approval for issuance of the card.